robertsean1995/BAWKP/README.md

 # 7 Conclusion

 At the end of the day, you are just learning Bash and AWK.
-This methodology was created as a unique way to combine both into a unified approach for offensive security engineers and people looking at using existing tools in slightly different ways.
+This methodology was created as a unique way to combine both into a unified approach for offensive security engineers, penetration testers, ethical hackers, and people looking at using existing tools in slightly different ways.